 Then recently my old friends from UK were visiting Bangkok and asked me where to stay in Siem Reap.
 “I‘ve never been there”, I told her.
 “Well why don’t you come with us!” she said.
 Here was my big chance to go with some fun people!
 So a few weeks later there we were, comfortably ensconced in the hotel I’d always wanted to visit in Siem Reap.

-I’d heard of Shinta Mani Club and its Shinta Mani Foundation when it first opened in 2004.
-It was one of Siem Reap’s earliest boutique hotels and had garnered lots of attention thanks to its design by American designer Bill Bensley, one of Asia’s most famous and in-demand resort and spa designers.
+I’d heard of Shinta Mani Angkor Hotel and its Shinta Mani Foundation when it first opened in 2004.
+Formerly called the Shinta Mani Club and recently rebranded as Shinta Mani Angkor, it was one of Siem Reap’s earliest boutique hotels and had garnered lots of attention thanks to its design by American designer Bill Bensley, one of Asia’s most famous and in-demand resort and spa designers.

 I was only there for two nights and three days, most of which was a mad rush between hotel and ancient temples to be in the right place at the right time.
 But by the time I left, I loved the place and felt right at home, probably due to the small scale, cozy interiors, and warm service from all the staff.

 The main building housing the reception and main lobby was renovated from an existing old colonial house, and you can still feel that homey historic building vibe in the building’s old bones when you walk through the lobby and front entrance.